-Perhaps the most noticeable feature of the Kiyose 43MF is the fairly wide blank that transitions into the grip with no steps or flare.
-The grip section is the same very effect non-skid coating found on the Kiyose 30SF and 33SF.
-The grip section is wide enough, and the non-skid effective enough (and the rod light enough) that I don't think you'll miss the cork.
+Perhaps the most noticeable feature of the Kiyose 43M is the fairly wide blank that transitions into the grip with no steps or flare.
+The grip section is wide enough, the non-skid is effective enough, and the rod is light enough that I don't think you'll miss the cork.

 The grip cap is either a plastic or a composite, and comes with a slot so that it can be tightened with a coin, a hole for ventilation and a rubber "O" ring to keep it from loosening when you are on the stream.

-Instead of the rubber tip plug found on the Kiyose 30 and 33, the 43MF comes with one of the external caps that now seem to be called "universal" tenkara rod caps.
-It does provide a very secure closure and does allow you to keep your line attached when you are using the cap.
+Instead of the tip plug found on most tenkara rods, the 43M comes with an external tenkara rod cap that is quite similar to the Fuji KTC-16.
+It provides a very secure closure and allow you to keep your line attached when you are using the cap.

 The rod comes with a nylon rod sock which, while not at all fancy, is more than adequate to protect the finish from scrapes and scratches.
 As with all the other Japanese rods, it comes packaged in a plastic display case and neither has nor needs a hard travel case.